Alumni Profile: Devin Tokarz

 What professor and/or staff member influenced you?

-“There were tons of great professors and staff members!
+“There are so many great professors and staff members!
 One main influence would be Professor Clare Armstrong-Seward.
 She really helped me out, kept me focused and helped me in the internship process.
 My head lacrosse coach Jason Longo was another great influence.
 He really pushed me and showed me what you can achieve when you put your mind to it.
 Also, working in the Admissions Office gave me the opportunity to work with different people.
 Being a student ambassador I interacted with a lot of different families from various areas, so having that ability to communicate with a lot of different people really helped me out in my internship.”

 What has been your favorite memory of Morrisville?